miyakawataku/fluent-plugin-sensu/README.md

 are determined as below.

 1. `low_flap_threshold` and `high_flap_threshold` options (highest priority)
+  * In percentage.
 2. or N/A (lowest priority)
+  * It means no flap detection is performed.

 The two options either must be specified together, not specified at all.